gioretikto/matrixlab/README.md

 # matrixlab

-This is a GNU/Linux utility for manipulating and performing matrix operations.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or